awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-stream-manager.md

 **Server port**
 Parameter name: `STREAM_MANAGER_SERVER_PORT`
 The local port number used to communicate with stream manager\.
 The default is `8088`\.
+You can specify `0` to use a random available port\.

 **Authenticate client**  <a name="STREAM_MANAGER_AUTHENTICATE_CLIENT"></a>
 Parameter name: `STREAM_MANAGER_AUTHENTICATE_CLIENT`